 The evolutionary development of a family office

-Whilst private banks are primarily focused on wealth management, most family offices have their origins more in the administration rather than the direction of family affairs; they have only gradually assumed a more high level role in allocating assets and selecting external professional advisors.
+Whilst private banks are primarily focused on wealth management, most family offices have their origins more in the administration rather than the direction of family affairs; they have only gradually assumed a more high level role in allocating assets and selecting external professional advisers.

 Many family offices start within family companies, when the founding entrepreneur delegates personal and family matters to his secretary or assistant.
 At some point, sheer volumes make it necessary to separate personal work from business duties and the more wealthy and more numerous the family, the more complex the administration becomes, eventually requiring considerable technical knowledge.

-In many cases there is a 'lead advisor', often the family lawyer or accountant, whose involvement in strategic decisions and in helping to manage the family wealth often goes far beyond his formal role as a lawyer or accountant.
+In many cases there is a ‘lead adviser’, often the family lawyer or accountant, whose involvement in strategic decisions and in helping to manage the family wealth often goes far beyond his formal role as a lawyer or accountant.

 The need for change

 It is now argued that these types of informal arrangements are no longer appropriate, that many private family offices no longer serve their purpose and that their approach to wealth management is unstructured and unprofessional.

 However, in many respects the need to re-think the approach to wealth management arises as much from changes in provision of professional advice than from any failing in the family offices themselves.
 The impact of these changes on the management of family wealth needs to be considered, irrespective any need or desire for a family office as such.

 The provision of advice has entered a vicious circle: increasing technical complexity across all professional disciplines is driving the trend to further specialisation; the more the advisers specialise, the more complications they introduce and the narrower the field they can effectively cover.
 Greater regulation, greater accountability and increased propensity to litigate strongly reinforce the trend.